An Introduction to Stuart England (1603–1714)

 Following the serial disasters of the Great Plague (1665), the Great Fire of London (1666) and the humiliating Dutch raid on the Medway (1667), the latter years of Charles’s reign were dominated by attempts to exclude his openly Catholic brother James from the succession.

 James II (r.1685–8) did succeed, however.
-His army easily defeated the rebellion (1685) of Charles’s Protestant illegitimate son, the Duke of Monmouth.
-But its aftermath, of Judge Jeffreys’s brutal ‘Bloody Assizes’ – the trials of the rebels – and James’s Catholicising policies, increased the king’s unpopularity.
+His army easily defeated the rebellion (1685) of Charles’s illegitimate Protestant son, the Duke of Monmouth.
+But Judge Jeffreys’s brutal Bloody Assizes – the trials of the rebels – and James’s Catholicising policies made the king increasingly unpopular.

 SUCCESSION AND UNION